klaxusnexus/QueueBot/README.md

 # QueueBot

-Queue Bot is a Twitch chat bot designed to manage a user queue for various activities.
+Queue Bot is a Twitch chat bot designed to manage a user queue for various activities, Often used on the [725xoxo Twitch Channel](https://twitch.tv725xoxo).
 The bot allows users to join and leave the queue and provides commands for moderators to manage user interactions effectively.

 ## Requirements